grnet/e-science/orka/README.md

 ### Create and start personal Orka server

-User creates a virtual machine in ~okeanos based on "Orka Server-on-Debian 8" image, with a public IPv4 attached, and then types in console:
+User creates a virtual machine in ~okeanos based on "Personal Orka Server" image, with a public IPv4 attached, and then types in console:

     ssh root@{{virtual_machine_public_IPv4}}
     passwd orka_admin